Fernandez-Trincado/SDSS-IV-Project0184/README.md

 Abstract
 ---

-We report on the direct detection from observations obtained with the APOGEE survey of a metal-poor giant star towards the Milky Way's disk, with an extreme Mg-Al abundance seen only among the secondary population of globular clusters.
-This star, ID_STAR_HERE found using SDSSIII/APOGEE data also shows particularly atypical light-element patterns  not seen among Galactic disk field stars, indicating that it could have been born in a globular cluster.
+We report on the direct detection from observations obtained with the APOGEE survey of a metal- poor ([Fe/H]= −1.3) field giant star in the Milky Way, with an extreme Mg-Al abundance ([Mg/Fe]=- 0.31; [Al/Fe]=1.49) seen only among the secondary population of globular clusters.
+This star, `ID_STAR_HERE` found using SDSSIII/APOGEE data also shows particularly atypical light- element patterns not seen among Galactic disk field stars, indicating that it could have been born in a globular cluster.
 We explore several explanations, in particular studying the orbit of the star to check the probability of it being related to known globular clusters.
-We computed $\sim1.9\times10^{5}$ pairs of orbits for ID_STAR_HERE and 63 globular clusters with available absolute proper motions, using a Monte Carlo approach.
-We found a very low probability that ID_STAR_HERE was ejected from those globular clusters; however, we note that the best progenitor candidate to host this star could be the globular cluster $\omega$ Centauri (NGC5139).
-However, our dynamical studies demonstrate that ID_STAR_HERE reaches a distance  $|Z_{max}| < 4 $ kpc from the Galactic plane and a minimum approach to the Galactic center of $R_{min}<0.62$ kpc in an eccentric orbit ($e\sim0.53$), raising the possibility that this star in the disk could be associated to the recently discovered nitrogen rich population in the Galactic bulge.
+With the use of a Monte Carlo scheme, we performed simple orbital integrations assuming the estimated distance of `ID_STAR_HERE` by spectrophotometric parallax methods and the available 6-D data of 63 globular clusters looking for close encounters in the past with a minimum distance approach within the tidal radius for each cluster.
+We found a very low probability that `ID_STAR_HERE` was ejected from most globu- lar clusters; but, we note that the best progenitor candidate to host this star could be the globular cluster ω Centauri (also known as NGC 5139), because, after all, the propability with ω Centauri is not negligible.
+However, our dynamical studies demonstrate that `ID_STAR_HERE` reaches a distance |Zmax| < 3 kpc from the Galactic plane and a minimum approach to the Galactic center of Rmin < 0.62 kpc in an eccentric (e ~ 0.53) and retrograde orbit, raising the possibility that this star has been dynamically ejected into the Milky Way disk from the halo.

-In this first paper of a series.
+`ID_STAR_HERE`: More details will be presented in a forthcoming publication (Fernandez-Trincado et al. 2016, submitted).

 Orbit Projection using a Monte Carlo approach
 ---